-The Place
+The place

 This sub-area of the SSGA lies to the south-east of Ryhope and includes the site of the former Cherry Knowle Hospital and its grounds.
-The Cherry Knowle hospital site is bounded by Ryhope to the north and east, countryside to the west, and Cherry Knowle Dene to the south.
-A section of the RDLR and hospital facilities of Hopewood Park hospital and St Benedict's Hospice are currently being developed, to the north, as part of the wider redevelopment of the site and surroundings.
+The site is bounded by Ryhope to the north and east, countryside to the west and Cherry Knowle Dene to the south.
+A section of the RDLR and hospital facilities of Hopewood Park hospital and St Benedict's Hospice have been developed and work has also started on the first phase of housing development.to the south-eastern part of the site.

 On the former hospital site, the locations of demolished buildings are still evident within the landscape.
 Along the eastern boundary the proposed development site is directly adjacent to Ryhope Engines Museum.
-This is a Scheduled Ancient Monument (SAM) and a grade II\ listed building, its grounds also include the grade II listed Cottages and Gatehouse.
+This is a Scheduled Ancient Monument (SAM) and a grade II listed building, its grounds also include the grade II listed Cottages and Gatehouse.
 The Ryhope Engine Museum site is highly significant in heritage and historic landscape terms with immediate and wider landscape key components of its significance; short and longer distance views of the museum are of particular importance as the tower of the pumping station can be seen from miles around.

 A section of the RDLR is already in place.
 The road commences at the existing Stockton Road roundabout and heads in a north-westerly direction.
-The road is to be a dual carriage road with two lanes in each direction, terminating at a new roundabout.
+The road is dual carriage road with two lanes in each direction, terminating at a new roundabout.
 To the north-east of the link road the sub-area is now occupied by the newlybuilt St Benedict's Hospice and Hopewood Park hospital.
-The close-boarded fence between the hospice and the link road creates an unwelcoming entrance with poor surveillance.
 Due to the former institutional use of the area, there are no footpaths or rights of way across this area, though the National Cycle Network Route 1 follows the disused railway to the immediate south-east, crossing the A1018 on a former railway bridge.
 This bridge provides the only traffic-free link between this sub-area and South Ryhope to the east.
 There is no formal access between this route and the Cherry Knowle sub-area.

 In the north-west, there are two open pastoral fields to the south of Burdon Lane, which are continuous in character with the land north of Burdon Lane.
-This area, known as Mill Hill, is the highest point of the sub area at 92m and offers significant views both north towards the city and Tunstall Hills, and south along the coast.
+This area, known as Mill Hill, is the highest point of the sub area at 92m and offers significant views both north towards the city and Tunstall Hills and south along the coast.
 To the south of Mill Hill, a steep slope marks the edge of the hospital site, dropping to an elevation of around 70m in a series of distinct steps.
 The site incorporates a number of shelter belts, hedges and TPOs.
 Across the rest of the area the slope is gentler, but shelves gradually south and east to around 50m with seaward views opening out from several more low-lying locations.

-Strengths, Weaknesses, Opportunities & Threats (SWOT)
+Strengths, Weaknesses, Opportunities and Threats (SWOT)